iOffice/ioffice.github.io/api/endpoints/asset.md

     [Asset][]

 ### Edit a Asset [PUT]
-To update a Asset send JSON with the Asset's `ID` and updated value for one or more of the attributes.
+To update an Asset send JSON with the Asset's `ID` and updated value for one or more of the attributes.

 + Parameters
     + id (string) ...
 ID of the Asset